PTSD and the Loss of a Child

 PTSD

-Someone with PTSD may experience a range of different symptoms.
+There are many different symptoms someone with PTSD may experience.
 PTSD does not require a person to experience all these symptoms.
 They include:

 • Lack of interest in activities the person once enjoyed